NalterSuspect/Nodify/README.md

 # Nodify
 It's a project made when I was in school.
-I use spotify Api to display some random data about my taste in music and my favorite songs/albums
+I used Spotify API to display some random data about my taste in music and my favorite songs/albums.

 ## Installation